A Decision Support System or DSS is defined for this directory as:

-A DSS can be as simple as a spread sheet with some linked formula through to a complex integration of several spatiallay applied models.
+A DSS can be as simple as a spread sheet with some linked formula through to a complex integration of several spatially applied models.

-There is a wide range of DSS's included in this directory and they have been divided into management domains to allow for searching the directory.
-The nomenclature used in this directory recognises that there can be different levels and complexity of DSS's.
+A wide range of DSSs is included in this directory and they have been divided into management domains to allow for searching the directory.
+The terminology used in this directory recognises that there can be different levels and complexity of DSS's.
 This is illustrated in Figure 1.

 At the simplest level there are the key assessment methods that can underpin a DSS (e.g. Multi Criteria Analysis, Bayesian Belief Network) or a framework (i.e. deliberation process).
-In some cases these can be used directly by end users to assist them in decision making or problem solving processes.
-Often however these assessment methods are incorporated into a computer based model to form a specific DSS product.
+In some cases these can be used directly by end users to help them make decisions or solve problems.
+Often, however, these assessment methods are incorporated into a computer based model to form a specific DSS product.
 These computer models can be either spatial or non-spatial.
-They can range in complexity from a single model based on one assessment method (e.g. Overseer - Input/Output model) to several interlinked models within an integrated DSS which incorporates several assessment methods (e.g WISE - Input/Output, Spatial dynamic, GIS).
+They can range in complexity from a single model based on one assessment method (e.g. Overseer - Input/Output model) to several interlinked models within an integrated DSS that incorporates several assessment methods (e.g WISE - Input/Output, Spatial dynamic, GIS).

 Figure 1: Types of Decision Support Systems

-Assessment methods or frameworks are the underlying method or framework which is used to manipulate, assess or model data.
+Assessment methods or frameworks are the underlying methods or frameworks which is used to manipulate, assess or model data.
 These methods can vary from simple processes to very complex frameworks.
-At the simplest level an assessment method can be used as decision support system or they can be incorporated to be part of a system that can incorporate one or more methods.
-Councils have a history of using methods such as Cost Benefit Analysis, Environmental Impact Assessments, Risk Assessment, Scenario Planning.
+At the simplest level an assessment method can be used as a decision support system or it can be incorporated in a system that can include one or more methods.
+Councils have already been using methods such as Cost Benefit Analysis, Environmental Impact Assessments, Risk Assessment, and Scenario Planning.
 There is a wider range of assessment methods available, many of which are now incorporated into computer models as decision support systems.

 Assessment methods have been grouped into several categories by van den Belt et al, 2010:

-Spatial DSS's have been designed to support decison making processes for complex spatial problems.
-They have become more available and advanced with the development of computer power, geograpgical information systems and the creation of spatial databses to support the process.
-Due to their increased complexity many spatial DSS's have high learning thersholds to use and can require specialist support and advice to implement.
+Spatial DSSs have been designed to support decision-making processes for complex spatial problems.
+They have become more available and advanced with the development of computer power, and geographical information systems and the creation of spatial database to support the processes.
+Because of their increased complexity many spatial DSSs have high learning thresholds for use and can require specialist support and advice to implement.

 Spatial DSS's are required to have additional capabilities and functions such as:

-The charateristics of spatial DSS's facilitate a decision process that can be more iterative, integrative and participative.
+The characteristics of spatial DSSs facilitate a decision process that can be more iterative, integrative and participative.

-Non-Spatial DSS's have been in use much longer than spatial.
-As the name describes they are are used to support decision making that is based on an issue or problems that is not spatially assessed within the tool.
-Although the decision may be applied spatially.
-Non-spatial DSS's generally tend to utilise one analytical technique and can also be computer based.
+Non-Spatial DSSs have been in use much longer than the Spatial DSS.
+As the name implies they are used to support decision making that is based on an issue or problems that is not spatially assessed within the tool - although the decision may be applied spatially.
+Non-spatial DSS' generally tend to utilise one analytical technique and can be computer based.
 They can also be incorporated into more complex computer models to become part of a spatial DSS.

-Policy development and implementation involves a range of decision needs through the Plan-Do-Check-Review cycle (Figure 2).
+Policy development and implementation involves a range of decision needs through the Plan-Do-Check-Review cycle (Fig. 2).

-Opportunities exist to use DSS's to assist in issue identification as part of agenda setting, provide information and support for community engagement processes as well as identifying, analysing and evaluating policy options.
-DSS's can also be used to support management decisions as part of implementation activities and to assist in the assessment of monitoring outcomes when evaluation of policy is undertaken.
+Opportunities exist to use DSS's to help issue identification as part of agenda setting, provide information and support for community engagement processes as well as identifying, analysing, and evaluating policy options.
+DSS's can also be used to support management decisions as part of implementation activities and to assist in the assessment of monitoring of outcomes when evaluation of policy is undertaken.